basellm/llm-meta/README.md

 ### Schema Reference

-Models must conform to the following schema (defined in `app/schemas.ts`):
+Models must conform to the following schema, as defined in `app/schemas.ts`.

 **Provider Schema:**

 - `name`: String - Display name of the provider

 **Model Schema:**

 - `name`: String - Display name of the model
 - `attachment`: Boolean - Whether the model supports file attachments
 - `reasoning`: Boolean - Whether the model supports reasoning capabilities